isomerpages/govtech-stp/_travellers-from-malaysia/03a-work-pass-holder-lane.md

 - EntrePass holders and their dependants
 - Personalised Employment Pass holders (who do not have an employer) and their dependants

-For more details and to apply for this lane, click [here](https://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore).
+For more details and to apply for travel using this lane, click [here](https://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore).